Nriver/trilium-translation/README.md

 If you want to experience the latest original features, it is recommended to use this method.

+## How to Clip Web Pages to Trilium?
+The `Trilium Web Clipper` Extension for Chrome Is No Longer Available

+`Trilium Web Clipper` is a browser extension that allows you to save web content directly to Trilium Notes.
+However, the original version of the extension has not been maintained for a long time and no longer complies with Chrome's latest Manifest V3 standard.
+As a result, it is no longer available for download from the Chrome Web Store.

+To address this, I forked the original project and updated it for Manifest V3 compatibility.
+I also added support for the Chinese interface and fixed several bugs.
+You can find more details on the project page: [Trilium Web Clipper Plus](https://github.com/Nriver/trilium-web-clipper-plus/blob/master/README_CN.md).

 ---

 # ⏳ Stargazers over time